Why should I test my fitness genes?

 - SOD2: The genotype studied can lead to the two genes being produced in lower amounts.
 This affects the coding of certain antioxidants.
-The risk for oxidative stress could then be increased.
+The risk of oxidative stress could then be increased.

 - CoI1A1: The genotype studied is related to the formation of collagen and an increase in bone loss.

-- VDR: The genotype studied is related to the activity of vitamin D in the body and the decrease in bone density.
+- VDR: The genotype studied is related to the activity of vitamin D in the body and a decrease in bone density.

-- ADRB3: The genotype studied is related to the control of fat metabolism and endurance levels in sport.
+- ADRB3: The genotype studied is related to the control of fat metabolism and endurance levels in sports.